Sarath191181208/Java-Problems-Class/README.md

       imaginary part of complex number.
 The generic class Complex implements in-built interface Comparable.
 Write the java program to find bigger complex number from the pair of complex number using comparable interface.

+  24. Bob want to search a particular number in available list of arranged numeric numbers.
+Will you help him to find a numeric number using java program with the concept of generic?